How to Picnic with Kids Without Losing Your Mind: Our 2026 UK Guide

 3. Bring a Blanket That Does More Than Sit Pretty

-🌸 Our Petiotes Colouring Picnic Blanket is a screen-free, boredom-busting gem.
-Kids colour straight onto the floral doodles using washable pens (included).
+Interactive Fun: Kids colour straight onto the fabric with washable pens (included in the kit).
 When they’re done?
-You pop it in the wash and it’s ready for next time. → Check it out here
+You pop it in the wash and it’s ready for next time.

 4. Set Up Mini Play Zones (Without Carrying Half Your House)